International Student FAQs

 How will I be informed of my application status?

-- Students can email the email@example.com or call us at +1 419-448-3287 to inquire about their application status.
+- Students can access their online application account.
 We will be in regular contact with the applicant via phone and email to help with the application process.

 When and how will I receive my I-20?

-- Once admitted, Tiffin University will mail you a Form I-20 to the mailing address on your Affidavit of Financial Support Form within 7-14 business days.
+- Once admitted, Tiffin University will mail you a Form I-20 to the mailing address on your International Student Application within 7-14 business days.
 It is very important that the address information is as accurate and complete as possible.

 How do I apply for my visa?